Understanding how digital technology is impacting young people

 The Commission acknowledges the traditional custodians of the lands throughout Australia.

-We pay our respects to their clans, and to the elders, past present and emerging, and acknowledge their continuing connection to land, sea and community.
+We pay our respects to their clans, and to the elders, past and present, and acknowledge their continuing connection to land, sea and community.

 Diversity